Birational Kleinian groups: Introduction

 If a birational Kleinian group $(Y,\Gamma,U,X)$ satisfies that $Y=\PP^n$ and $\Gamma\subset \PGL_{n+1}(\CC)$, then we call it a \emph{complex projective Kleinian group}.
 Complex projective Kleinian groups have been classified in dimension two by Kobayashi-Ochiai, Mok-Yeung, Klingler and Cano-Seade (see \cite{KobOch80}, \cite{MY93}, \cite{Kli98}, \cite{CanoSeade14}).
 If the quotient manifold is projective then they have been almost classified in any dimension $\geq 2$ (see \cite{JahRad15}).
 A reference on the subject is the book \cite{CNS} where the authors use the terminology ``complex Kleinian group''.

 Another class of birational Kleinian groups that has been studied is the so called \emph{Anosov subgroups}.
-The theory of Anosov representation developed in recent years leads to the construction by Guichard-Wienhard \cite{GW12} and Kapovich-Leeb-Porti \cite{KLP18} of many birational Kleinian groups $(Y,\Gamma,U,X)$ such that $Y$ is a flag variety $G/P$, the quotient of a complex linear group $G$ by a parabolic subgroup $P$, and $\Gamma$ is some discrete subgroup of $G$ called Anosov subgroup.
-Note that in most known cases of complex projective Kleinian groups (see \cite{CNS}) or Anosov subgroups (see \cite{DS20}), the quotient compact complex manifolds are not \Kah.
+Guichard-Wienhard \cite{GW12} and Kapovich-Leeb-Porti \cite{KLP18} constructed many birational Kleinian groups $(Y,\Gamma,U,X)$ such that $Y$ is a flag variety $G/P$, the quotient of a complex linear group $G$ by a parabolic subgroup $P$, and $\Gamma$ is an Anosov subgroup of $G$.
+Note that in many known examples of complex projective Kleinian groups (see \cite{CNS}) or Anosov subgroups (see \cite{DS20}), the quotient compact complex manifolds are not \Kah.

-For complex projective Kleinian groups or Anosov subgroups, transformations in $\Gamma$ are in the neutral component of the automorphism group of the variety which is a Lie group.
+For complex projective Kleinian groups or Anosov subgroups, transformations in $\Gamma$ are in the connected component of identity of the automorphism group of the variety (which is a Lie group).
 Such an automorphism acts trivially on the cohomology of the variety.
 An automorphism acting non trivially on cohomology has more complicated dynamical properties (see \cite{Canicm}).
-In general the group of birational transformations does not even act directly on the cohomology.
+In general a group of birational transformations acting on a variety does not necessarily give rise to a corresponding action on the cohomology of the variety.
 When $n\geq 2$ the group of birational transformations of $\PP^n$ is much larger than $\PGL_n(\CC)$ and has complicated topological structure (see \cite{BF13}).
 In particular one needs an infinite number of parameters to describe it.
-We emphasize also the fact that the action of a group of birational transformations is not really a set-theoretic group action on the whole variety: a birational transformation could fail to be well defined at some points, or fail to be locally a diffeomorphism at some points where it is defined.
+We emphasize also that the action of a group of birational transformations is not really a set-theoretic group action on the whole variety: a birational transformation could fail to be well defined at some points, or fail to be locally a diffeomorphism at some points where it is defined.
 These are some of the reasons why birational Kleinian groups seem to be much more complicated.
 Beyond complex projective Kleinian groups and Anosov subgroups, even if we restrict to automorphisms, there is essentially nothing known.